-Lower electricity costs
+Lower electricity costs for business

 "Address Florida's relatively expensive electricity costs."